What is 'silent dismissal' and why it can be beneficial for workers and companies

 They are setting limits so that their identity and self-esteem are not tied to their productivity at work.

-Instead of being nervous about lost productivity, employers should take advantage of this quiet layoff movement to support the well-being of their employees.
+Instead of being nervous about lost productivity, employers should take advantage of this silent layoff movement to support the well-being of their employees.

 Encouraging a better work-life balance will show workers that they are valued, leading to greater engagement, productivity and loyalty: everyone wins.